Skip to main content

 Required: no

-The icon field is used to display the application icon/logo in the Cloudron App Store.
-Icons are expected to be square of size 256x256.
+The icon field displays the application icon/logo in the Cloudron App Store.
+Icons must be square at 256x256 size.

 "icon": "file://icon.png"